Statement of Purpose

 Doris Jones, Library Clerk

-Rachel Collins, Library Page
+Robert Weaver, Library Page

 The Rawson Memorial Library Board of Trustees Meets the third Tuesday of each month at 9:00 a.m.

-Linda Guza (Elkland Township)
+Linda Guza, Secretary (Elkland Township)

 Mimi Nicol (Elkland Township)

-Frank Kemp (Village of Cas City)
+Frank Kemp (Village of Cass City)

-Home Delivery: Persons who are homebound because of temporary or permanent physical disablity may have materials delivered by a member of the library staff free of charge.
+Home Delivery: Persons who are homebound because of temporary or permanent physical disability may have materials delivered by a member of the library staff free of charge.
 Please give us a call at 989-872-2856 if you would like to receive this service.

 Interlibrary Loan: Materials not found in our library collection may be interloaned from libraries throughout the state or even nationally.